6th Street North at North Edison Street and North Emerson Street, in the Bluemont neighborhood

 North Edison Street is a bike route that leads to the Bluemont Junction Trail, one block north of the project area.

 Staff welcomed feedback on design alternatives through a comment form on the project page and at a meeting of the Bluemont Civic Association.
 Based on this feedback, revisions were made to incorporate community concerns into the final design:

 About the Project

 The Neighborhood Complete Streets (NCS) Program asked residents to tell the County where street improvements are needed on our neighborhood streets.
 In spring 2017 we received more than 360 applications for safety improvements, which resulted in a list of 169 eligible potential projects.

-Staff began the process of scoring projects based on criteria approved by the Arlington County Board.
-The demand for improvements to neighborhood streets exceeds our ability to analyze all the submissions with traffic studies to confirm speeding and quantify the volume of vehicle traffic in each of the 169 locations.
-Collection of traffic data is ongoing, but will take some time before we have a complete scored and ranked list of projects.
+Staff began the process of scoring projects based on criteria approved by the County Board.
+The demand for improvements to neighborhood streets exceeded our ability to analyze all the submissions with traffic studies to confirm speeding and quantify the volume of vehicle traffic in each of the 169 locations.

 In the interest of providing needed safety enhancements on Arlington’s neighborhood streets, the Neighborhood Complete Streets Commission selected three pilot projects, including this project.
 This location was identified for improvement due to vehicle crashes, present bicycle routes, proximity to transit routes and other pedestrian generators nearby.